TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Human Resources
 - Public Relations
 - Legal Department
+- Internet Service Provider(s)
+- Local law enforcement
+- Product Vendor and Technical Support

-## External Points of Contact
+### External Points of Contact
+The Incident Response Team shall create and maintain a list of External Points of Contact.
+Include primary POC, initial contact guidance, and links or summary of requirements for each organization.

-Each external point of contact must be aware they are a point of contact.
+Each external point of contact must be aware they are a point of contact on the Incident Handling Team's list, and that they may be asked to support an incident.
 Pricing, timing, support staff, and all other questions should be clarified prior to engagement in the middle of a large scale incident.
 The goal is to eliminate surprises and confidently expect an efficient, streamlined workflow.

-The Incident Response Team shall create and maintain a list of External Points of Contact.
-Include primary POC, initial contact guidance, and links or summary of requirements for each organizaiton.
+Potential inclusions:
 - Advanced IR/Forensics
 - Cybersecurity Insurance Provider
 - Nearest Hospital, Fire, and other emergency services